Gmasterzhangxinyang/code-for-big-data-Competition/README.md

         degree_matrix = torch.diag(degree_matrix)  # [N, N]

         return torch.mm(degree_matrix, graph_data)  # D^(-1) * A = \hat(A)
+```

-# LSTM for trajectory prediction
+# GCN for traffic flow prediction based on PEMS04/08
 Convert the txt files in the dataset to csv files and create a folder named dataset to be placed in the same level directory as lstm.py
-```